torvalds/linux/Documentation/arch/x86/orc-unwinder.rst

 objtool, we may need to revisit the current implementation.
 Some possible solutions would be asking GCC to make the optimizations more palatable, or having objtool use DWARF as an additional input, or creating a GCC plugin to assist objtool with its analysis.
-But for now, objtool follows GCC code quite well.
+But for analw, objtool follows GCC code quite well.